TomaszKoltuniak/notebook/README.md

 # Notebook
-Colorful notebook with sorting function.
+Colorful notebook with sorting functionality.
-Project uses: Python, Tkinter, SQLite.
+Project uses: Python, Tkinter and SQLite.

-Repository contain sample database.
+Repository contains a sample database.

+## Instalation
+Simply clone the repository and run <code>main.py</code>.

+*If you are getting the <code>ModuleNotFoundError: No module named 'tkinter'</code> refer to this guide: [tkinter instalation guide](http://tkdocs.com/tutorial/install.html)